-Clinical Guideline Recommendation(s) Virus (2007) 78 H5N1 if neuraminidase inhibitors are not available and especially if the VII 43 (2007) virus is known or likely to be susceptible (weak recommendation, very low quality evidence).
-Clinicians might administer a combination of a neuraminidase inhibitor and amantadine or rimantadine to patients with confirmed or strongly suspected infection with H5N1 if neuraminidase inhibitors are available and especially if the virus is known or likely to be susceptible (weak recommendation, very low quality evidence).
+Clinical Guideline Recommendation(s) Virus (2007) 78 H5N1 if neuraminidase inhibitors are not available and especially if the virus is known or likely to be susceptible (weak recommendation, very low quality evidence).
+Clinicians might administer a combination of a neuraminidase inhibitor and amontading or rimentading to nation with confirmed or strengly suspected infection with H5N1 if neuraminidase inhibitors are available and especially if the virus is known or likely to be suscentible (weak recommendation, very low quality evidence).
 Oseltamivir or zanamivir should be administered as chemoprophylaxis continuing for seven to 10 days after the last known exposure in high- risk exposure groups (strong recommendation, very low quality evidence).
-Oseltamivir or zanamivir might be administered as chemoprophylaxis continuing for seven to 10 days after the last known exposure in moderate-risk exposure groups (weak recommendation, very low quality evidence).
-Oseltamivir or zanamivir should probably not be administered as chemoprophylaxis in low-risk exposure groups (weak recommendation, very low quality evidence).
+Oseltamivir or zanamivir might be administered as chemoprophylaxis continuing for seven to 10 days after the last known exposure in moderate-risk exposure groups (weak recommendation, very low Quality evidence). • Osoltamivir or zanamivir should probably not be administered as Cseitannivil of Zanannivil Should probably not be administered as chemoprophylaxis in low-risk exposure groups (weak recommendation verv low quality evidence).
 Amantadine or rimantadine should not be administered as chemoprophylaxis against human infection with H5N1 if the virus is known or likely to be resistant (strong recommendation, very low quality evidence).
-Amantadine or rimantadine might be administered as chemoprophylaxis against human infection with H5N1 in high or moderate-risk exposure groups if neuraminidase inhibitors are not available and especially if the virus is known or likely to be susceptible (weak recommendation, very low quality evidence).
-Amantadine or rimantadine should probably not be administered as chemoprophylaxis against human infection with H5N1 virus in low-risk exposure groups if neuraminidase inhibitors are not available and even if the virus is known or likely to be susceptible (weak recommendation, very low quality evidence).
-Infectious Diseases General recommendations Society of America/ Selection of antimicrobial regimens for empirical therapy is based on American Thoracic Society: prediction of the most likely pathogens(s) and knowledge of local Consensus Guidelines susceptibility patterns.
-Once the etiology of community acquired pneumonia has been on the Management of Once the etiology of community acquired pneumonia has been identified via microbiological testing, antimicrobial therapy should be Community-Acquired directed at that pathogen.
-Pneumonia in Adults directed at that pathogen.
-(2007) 79 Empiric therapy - outpatient treatment For previously healthy patients with no risk factors for drug resistant Streptococcus pneumoniae infection, a macrolide (azithromycin, clarithromycin, or erythromycin) can be used.
-Doxycycline may also be an alternate option.
-A respiratory fluoroquinolone (moxifloxacin, gemifloxacin, or levofloxacin) is the treatment option in regions with a high rate of macrolide-resistant S pneumoniae, or for patients with comorbidities, such as chronic heart, lung, liver or renal disease; diabetes mellitus; alcoholism; malignancies; asplenia; immunosuppressive conditions or use of immunosuppressive drugs.
-Fluoroquinolones may also be used for patients who have used antimicrobials within the previous three
+Amantadine or rimantadine might be administered as chemoprophylaxis against human infection with H5N1 in high or moderate-risk exposure groups if neuraminidase inhibitors are not (weak recommendation, very low quality evidence) Amantadine or rimantadine should probably not be administered as chemoprophylaxis against human infection with H5N1 virus in low-risk exposure groups if neuraminidase inhibitors are not available and even if the virus is known or likely to be susceptible (weak recommendation, very low quality evidence).
+Infectious Diseases General recommendations Society of America/ Selection of antimicrobial regimens for empirical therapy is based on prediction of the most likely pathagena(a) and knowledge of legal Society: prediction of the most likely pathogens(s) and knowledge of local susceptibility patterns Consensus Guidelines Once the etiology of community acquired pneumonia has been on the Management of identified via microbiological testing, antimicrobial therapy should be Community-Acquired directed at that pathogen.
+Pneumonia in Adults (2007)' Empiric therapy - outpatient treatment For previously healthy patients with no risk factors for drug resistant Streptococcus pneumoniae infection, a macrolide (azithromycin, an alternate option A respiratory fluoroquinolone (moxifloxacin_gemifloxacin_or levofloxacin) is the treatment option in regions with a high rate of macrolide-resistant S pneumoniae, or for patients with comorbidities, such as chronic heart, lung, liver or renal disease; diabetes mellitus; alcoholism; malignancies; asplenia; immunosuppressive conditions or use of immunosuppressive drugs.
+Fluoroquinolones may also be used tor patients who have used antimicrobials within the previous three